volcengine/terraform-provider-volcengine/website/docs/d/albs.html.markdown

         * `listener_id` - The listener id of the Alb.
         * `listener_name` - The listener name of the Alb.
     * `load_balancer_billing_type` - The billing type of the Alb.
+    * `load_balancer_edition` - The version of the ALB instance.
+Basic: Basic Edition.
+Standard: Standard Edition.
     * `load_balancer_id` - The ID of the Alb.
     * `load_balancer_name` - The name of the Alb.
     * `local_addresses` - The local addresses of the Alb.
     * `lock_reason` - The reason why Alb is locked.
 This parameter has a query value only when the status of the Alb instance is `FinancialLocked`.
+    * `modification_protection_reason` - The reason for enabling instance modification protection.
+    * `modification_protection_status` - Whether the instance modification protection function is enabled.
+NonProtection: Not enabled.
+ConsoleProtection: Enabled.
     * `overdue_time` - The overdue time of the Alb.
 This parameter has a query value only when the status of the Alb instance is `FinancialLocked`.
     * `project_name` - The project name of the Alb.
+    * `proxy_protocol_enabled` - ALB can support the Proxy Protocol and record the real IP of the client.
+    * `sni_auto_match` - Listeners under the instance support automatically selecting extended certificates.
     * `status` - The status of the Alb.
     * `tags` - Tags.
         * `key` - The Key of Tags.